audiencepipe/cloudflare-analytics-js/packages/browser/README.md

  cfevents.track('document body clicked!')
 })
 ```

+**Note on Bearer Tokens:** The browser version of the SDK does not support Bearer tokens for authentication.
+This is a security measure, as there is no secure way to store sensitive keys in a browser environment.

 ## Lazy / Delayed Loading
 You can load a buffered version of cfevents that requires `.load` to be explicitly called before initiating any network activity.
 This can be useful if you want to wait for a user to consent before fetching any tracking destinations or sending buffered events to cloudflare.